History of climate change science: Increasing concern, 1950s–1960s

 Another clue to the nature of climate change came in the mid-1960s from analysis of deep-sea cores by Cesare Emiliani and analysis of ancient corals by Wallace Broecker and collaborators.
 Rather than four long ice ages, they found a large number of shorter ones in a regular sequence.
 It appeared that the timing of ice ages was set by the small orbital shifts of the Milankovitch cycles.
-While the matter remained controversial, some began to suggest that the climate system is sensitive to small changes and can readily be flipped from a stable state into a different one.
+While the matter remained controversial, some began to suggest that the climate system is sensitive to small changes and can readily be flipped from a stable state into an instable one.

 Scientists meanwhile began using computers to develop more sophisticated versions of Arrhenius's calculations.
 In 1967, taking advantage of the ability of digital computers to integrate absorption curves numerically, Syukuro Manabe and Richard Wetherald made the first detailed calculation of the greenhouse effect incorporating convection (the "Manabe-Wetherald one-dimensional radiative-convective model").
 They found that, in the absence of unknown feedbacks such as changes in clouds, a doubling of carbon dioxide from the current level would result in approximately 2 °C increase in global temperature.
 For this, and related work, Manabe was awarded a share of the 2021 Nobel Prize in Physics.

 By the 1960s, aerosol pollution ("smog") had become a serious local problem in many cities, and some scientists began to consider whether the cooling effect of particulate pollution could affect global temperatures.
 Scientists were unsure whether the cooling effect of particulate pollution or warming effect of greenhouse gas emissions would predominate, but regardless, began to suspect that human emissions could be disruptive to climate in the 21st century if not sooner.
 In his 1968 book The Population Bomb, Paul R. Ehrlich wrote, "the greenhouse effect is being enhanced now by the greatly increased level of carbon dioxide ... [this] is being countered by low-level clouds generated by contrails, dust, and other contaminants ...
 At the moment we cannot predict what the overall climatic results will be of our using the atmosphere as a garbage dump."